Hussain3341/project1/README.md

 # project1
-My new github project for practice
+My new github project for practice.